mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Wars ended in 380 Imperial) and also are handled on the clan level.

-One problem Aslan sometimes have is recognizing that non-Aslan are less likely to fight by the strict set of rules which govern Aslan-on- Aslan conflicts.
+One problem Aslan sometimes have is recognizing that non-Aslan are less likely to fight by the strict set of rules which govern Aslan-on-Aslan conflicts.
 Until realised, the Aslan often fight at a disadvantage.
 When they do recognize that the enemy is not abiding by the supposed rules, Aslan tend to over-react and begin all-out warfare.